 The park features more than 18 miles of trails and several scenic areas for picnicking.

-Content from Battelle Darby Creek Metro Park webpage and Kandace Glanville, Ohio Ornithological Society
+Content from Battelle Darby Creek Metro Park Official Website and Kandace Glanville, Ohio Ornithological Society